 The Fallacy of the Biased Sample is committed whenever the data for a statistical inference is drawn from a sample that is not representative of the population under consideration.
-The data drawn and used to make a generalization is drawn from a group that does not represent the whole.
+The data drawn and used to make a generalization is drawn from a group whose characteristics are not as the characteristics of the population.
 Here is an argument that commits the fallacy of the biased sample:

 A recent study showed that over 60% of Oregon residents watched cartoons.
 Based on this study, executives at Cartoon Channel spent $10 million to expand their access to Oregonians, who appear to be avid fans of cartoons.

 Note that this survey doesn’t say anything about the specific Oregon residents polled.
 Are they school children?
-The results would seem to indicate this.
-A sample must be representative of the overall population that wants to be studied in order to make a general conclusion.
+The results seem to indicate so.
+A sample must be representative of the overall population that we want to study in order to make a general conclusion.